sepulchresoftware/ghostly/README.md

 # ghostly-orm
-An ORM (Object-Relational Mapping) for your data
+An ORM (Object-Relational Mapping) for your MySQL data